JoRanjit/Credit_Risk_Analysis/README.md

 ### Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions.
 There are many different models - this project employs *'imbalanced-learn' and 'scikit-learn'* libraries to build and evaluate models using resampling.
 #### We are using the credit card credit dataset from LendingClub, a peer-to-peer lending services company.

-#### As part of deliverable 1 - we use Resampling Models to Predict Credit Risk and SMOTEENN algorithm to predit credit risk.
+#### As part of deliverable 1 - we use Resampling Models to Predict Credit Risk and SMOTEENN algorithm to predict credit risk.
 And we will compare the accuracy scores of each algorithm.
 With each model we will calculate the following:
 :one: Accuracy Score
 :two: Confusion Matrix
 :three: Imbalanced Classification Report